rkitover/windows-dev-guide/README.md

-Redirection for files and commands works like in POSIX shells on a basic level, that is, you can expect `>`, `>>` and `|` to redirect files and commands like you would expect, for **TEXT** data. `LF` line ends will also generally get rewritten to `CRLF`.
+Redirection for files and commands works like in POSIX shells on a basic level, that is, you can expect `>`, `>>` and `|` to redirect files and commands like you would expect, for **TEXT** data. `LF` line ends will also generally get rewritten to `CRLF`, and sometimes an extra `CRLF` will be added to the end of the file/stream.
 See the [git section](#setting-up-and-using-git) for some ways to deal with this when needed.
 You can also adjust line endings with the `dos2unix` and `unix2dos` commands.

 **DO NOT** redirect binary data, instead have the utility you are using save the file directly.